flectra-hq/documentation-user/content/developer/tutorials/getting_started/02_setup.rst

 Here are some useful Git commands for your day-to-day work.

 - | Switch branches:
-  | When you switch branches, both repositories (flectra and enterprise) must be synchronized, i.e.
+  | When you switch branches, both repositories (flectra and professional) must be synchronized, i.e.
     both need to be in the same branch.

   .. code-block:: console